-Steele is a former intelligence officer of who, following his retirement, was enrolled by the FBI as a CHS furnishing information to the FBI primarily on matters concerning organized crime and corruption in Russia and Eastern Europe.
-Steele told the OIG that during his service as an intelligence officer he developed a particular expertise on Russia and was stationed for a period in Moscow.
-Steele stated that, after he stopped consulting firm specializing in corporate intelligence and investigative services.
+Steele is a former intelligence officer of who, following his retirement, wa s enrolled by the FBI as a CHS furnishing information to the FBI primarily on matte ers concerning organized crime and corruption in Russia and Eastern Europe.
+Ste ele told the OIG that during his service as an intelligence officer , he developed a particular expertise on Russia and was stationed for a pe eriod in Moscow.
+Steele stated that, after he stopped , he formed a consulting firm specializing in corporate intelligence and investigative services.